splaisan/venn-tools/README.md

 # How to Use the scripts

-Type the script name followed by -h or --help will list all available parameters (eg. *2DVenn.R -h*)
+Type the script name followed by -h or --help will list all available parameters

+**2DVenn.R -h**
 <pre>
 Usage: ./2DVenn.R [options]